QuentinRa/blog.quentinra.dev/tools/unity-2d/more/tde.md

 You may trigger your own script by

 * adding your script as a new component to your button (or whatever)
-* adding a MMTouchButton component, in binding, pressed first time, add a component
+* adding an MMTouchButton component, in binding, pressed first time, add a component
     * runtime only
     * drag and drop the component with your script
     * find the component/method in the dropdown menu